Developer Guide

 Hence, one of the limitations to HelpCommand is the longer and harder-to-read content of String message, which can make it difficult for reviewers to look on.
 In addition,

-can only work when the command in queried is exact, meaning that it does not work for partial instructions in case of user’s typo, like addd
+help can only work when the command in queried is exact, meaning that it does not work for partial instructions in case of user’s typo, like addd or partcpation.
+This

 is a valid use-case for Academy Directory in a sense that users who mistype command often need better instruction than a general help summary.
 A future extension could be to